-Applications for the DairyNZ Scholarship Programme open on 1 September 2017.
-The application is an online process that will be available from this page.
+Applications for the 2018 DairyNZ Scholarship Programme open 1 September 2017 and close 7 December 2017.

-As part of the on-line application, you will need to provide the following:
+As part of the application, you must upload the following scanned documents:

 - a cover letter explaining your reasons for applying for this scholarship